Sigma Alpha Omega: Symbols

-The official shield and crest was designed by SAO's Alpha chapter alumna and former Trustee, Natasha Smith.
+The official shield and crest was designed by SAO's Alpha chapter alumna and former trustee, Natasha Smith.
 It incorporates the Armor of God, the official colors, motto, founding year, and mascots.
 Its colors are burgundy and forest green.
 Its mascot is the dove and its flower is the lily.

-Its publication is Dove Love.
+Sigma Alpha Omega's publication is Dove Love.

 Philanthropy

 On June 2, 2007, at the annual national convention, Sigma Alpha Omega recognized a need to have a unified philanthropic focus among all chapters to have a greater impact.
 Its members voted to adopt ovarian cancer awareness as their national philanthropy after learning of the need for awareness about this type of cancer.
 The individual chapters of Sigma Alpha Omega focus on awareness and education about ovarian cancer through physical and financial support.

 In 2013, Sigma Alpha Omega founded Sisters by Grace, an affiliated non-profit organization established to support the sorority by providing funds and opportunities for sister development in academics, leadership, spiritual growth, and mission work.
 All of these activities aim to build not only sisters' relationship with each other, their families, and friends but most importantly, their relationship with Christ.